-Fake IAS Officer arrested
+Fake IAS officer arrested

 Highlights

-Tirumala police on Thursday arrested a fake IAS officer who try to avain vip break Dharshan posing has a Government joint secretary.
+Tirumala: Tirumala police have arrested a fake IAS officer on Thursday.
+According to police, Narasimha Murthy had submitted application for VIP break...

-Tirumala: Tirumala police on Thursday arrested a fake IAS officer who try to avain vip break posing has a Government joint secretary.
+Tirumala: Tirumala police have arrested a fake IAS officer on Thursday.
+According to police, Narasimha Murthy had submitted application for VIP break darshan at the office of Additional Executive Officer in the capacity of a government joint secretary.

-Narasimha Murthy when to Additional Executive officers office and submitted on application along with certificates copys working with a Government joint secretary to get vip break Dharshan.

-Tha staff at the office who grew suspicion informed they vigilanced department.
-The vigilance officer enquired about the credential of Murthy who submitted certificate copies.

-On verification the vigilance found the copys of certificates were fake and in formed the police. police took him to custody for further investigation.
+The officials became suspicious after seeing the certificates he submitted and informed vigilance officials.
+After verification, the vigilance sleuths found out the certificates were fake and informed the police.
+Police took him into custody for further investigation.

 Next Story